LanceHuang245/FeasOJ-Backend/README.md

     </a>
 </p>

+> For unified project management and standardization, Backend will be migrating to [FeasOJ](https://github.com/LanceHuang245/FeasOJ)

 # FeasOJ
 ### Project Description
 FeasOJ is an online programming practice platform based on Vue and Golang, supporting multi-languages, discussion forums, contests and other features, aiming to provide users with a convenient and efficient learning and practice environment.